cassandre-tech/cassandre-trading-bot/pages/cassandre/trading_basics_what_is_a_cryptocurrency.md

 Cryptocurrencies use decentralized control as opposed to centralized digital currency and central banking systems.

-Bitcoin is the first decentralized cryptocurrency.Since the release of bitcoin, over 6,000 other cryptocurrencies have been created.
+Bitcoin is the first decentralized cryptocurrency.
+Since the release of bitcoin, over 6,000 other cryptocurrencies have been created.